la2050/archive/_projects/2016/connecting-community-through-color.md

   Creating these murals will connect people in a classic Big Sunday way: impactful and fun.
-project_image_2: 4405823065741-team91.JPG
-empty_column_1: ''
 organization_name: Big Sunday
 organization_website: www.bigsunday.org
-organization_name_2: Big Sunday
-organization_activity: >-
-  Big Sunday connects people through helping; we provide a wide variety of opportunities and projects that bring people together to improve lives, build community and give people a sense of belonging
-ein: '421765317'

 ---